 Last October, while Jeremie and I were in Singapore for his big move, we discovered a new band that was playing on the radio in a bookshop called Books Actually.
 It was raining hard so we went inside to get out of the rain, and to see if there were books we could take home.
 We heard this very soothing voice singing along with a mellow tune.

 Fast forward, Jeremie found the name of the band—Daughter.
 And there’s this one track that I like so much called Lifeforms.
 I’ve been listening to it for a while and after the 50th time, finally caught up with the meaning of the song.
 It’s a bit vague, and it might depend on how you understand the lyrics but to me, it seems like it’s about abortion.

 But you, you always find another place to go

 I’ve heard of stories from people who experienced abortion twice or three times.
-And I’m curious about what happens to those babies who don’t get a chance to grow in their mother’s womb.
+I’m curious about what happens to babies who don’t get a chance to grow in their mother’s womb.
 Do they get to start a new life in someone else’s womb or do they come back to the same mother over and over until that mother is ready to have him/her?
 Will they ever have a chance to experience life?
-Or do they just have one shot at it?
+Or do they only have one shot at it?

 Yesterday, as I was spending time with my brother Anthony and his girlfriend Rose, we talked about a lot of things.
 Rose shared a story about her cousin who died at the age of 8.
 The story goes that she was playing on the cable antenna in their house’s roof when she got electrocuted.
 Nobody noticed she was even up there because everyone was busy doing something else.
-Her skin was burnt and black and her nose was bleeding.
+Her skin was burnt and black, and her nose was bleeding.